 Select the right Influencers: This might be the trickiest part, the influencers you choose to work with should be relevant to your brand.
 The easiest way to search for them can be through hashtags on Instagram.
 You could also run an advanced google search and search influencers based on their locations or other brand-specific specifications.

 Set the structure for running the campaign smoothly: Set a road-map of how you want the influencer marketing campaign to go about and convey the same to the influencers, in advance.
 They should have a clear understanding of the exact content that they are expected to deliver, the time frame for delivery, the payment terms and ownership rights of the posts that they create.

-Influencer and User generated content is an underused treasure: Don’t forget to use the post created by the influncers across your website and other social media sites.
-You can use user generated content on the sales pages of your eCommerce website or with Facebook Ads.
-The candid posts created by your customers act as a social proof that your fashion brand is loved by its customers.
+Influencer and User-generated content is an underused treasure: Don’t forget to use the post created by the influencers across your website and other social media sites.
+You can use user-generated content on the sales pages of your eCommerce website or with Facebook Ads.
+The candid posts created by your customers act as social proof that your fashion brand is loved by its customers

 @ILoveFashionRetail we design & develop e-commerce websites & mobile apps for fashion retailers.
 We also help fashion brands grow their online sales & traffic.
 Our essays are featured in Forbes, Moz, Fairchild, FIT and more.
 Contact us.